derekburgess/jaws/README.md

 - `IPINFO_API_KEY`

-Both jaws-compute (text-embedding-3-large) and jaws-advisor (gpt-3.5-turbo-16k) are set to pass `--api "openai"` by default.
+Both jaws-compute (text-embedding-3-large) and jaws-advisor (gpt-3.5-turbo-16k) are set to pass --api openai by default.
 These commands require that you have an OpenAI account and create an env variable for:

 - `OPENAI_API_KEY`